sferik/twitter-ruby/README.md

 method instead. **Note**: This may re-send an email notification to the user, even if they are already being followed.

-The `Twitter::Client#search` now returns a `Twitter::SearchResult` object, which contains metadata and a results array.
+The `Twitter::Client#search` method now returns a `Twitter::SearchResult` object, which contains metadata and a results array.
 In the previous major version, this method returned an array of `Twitter::Status` objects, which is now accessible by sending the `results` message to a `Twitter::SearchResults` object.

 ##### Version 2